Talking / Once Again

-"Talking" (stylized in uppercase, single version initially titled "Talking / Once Again") is a song by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign.
-Featuring the former's daughter, North West, the song was first released as a promotional track on February 7, 2024, exclusively on Instagram, YouTube, and X. The song was later released on streaming services on February 8 as the second single from the duo's collaborative album, Vultures 1 (2024).
-The song was written by West and his daughter North, along with Ty Dolla Sign, Chicagoland musician Mamii, Quentin Miller, and Ant Clemons.
-It was produced by both West and Ty Dolla Sign, alongside Camper, Dom Maker, Edsclusive, James Blake, and Swizz Beatz.
+"Talking" (stylized in all uppercase, single version initially titled "Talking / Once Again") is a song by the American hip-hop supergroup ¥$, composed of rapper Kanye West and singer Ty Dolla Sign.
+Featuring the former's daughter, North West, it was first released as a promotional track on February 7, 2024, exclusively on Instagram, YouTube, and X. The song was later released to streaming services the following day as the second single from the duo's collaborative album, Vultures 1 (2024).
+It was produced by the duo, Camper, Dom Maker, Edsclusive, James Blake, No I.D., and Swizz Beatz, who wrote it alongside Ant Clemons, Cyhi the Prynce, Mamii, and Quentin Miller.

 Background and release

 "Talking" was first previewed during the Vultures Rave event at Miami, Florida on December 12, 2023.
 Only including North's verse, the preview later became a viral sound on content platform TikTok.
 The song served as North's debut as a musical artist.
 On December 29, DJ Pharris previewed the song's second half on his radio show, WPWX Power 92 Chicago, which came after speculation that the unreleased track "Everybody" would be released as a single.
-The broadcast consisted of a loop of the "Once Again" portion, and gained attention online due to DJ Pharris shouting out the fictional character Jonesy from Fortnite near the end, which fans and publications misinterpreted as part of the track.
+The broadcast consisted of a loop of the "Once Again" portion and gained attention online due to DJ Pharris shouting out the fictional character Jonesy from Fortnite near the end, which fans and publications misinterpreted as part of the track.

 The music video was teased on January 24, 2024 by West via Instagram, who posted a treatment created by North for the songs visuals.
 West officially released the song alongside its music video on February 7, 2024.
 It was later added to streaming services the next day.